Environmental Commission

 • Lisa Chammings

-The Stillwater Township Environmental Commission is a nine-member (seven regular; two alternate members) 3 year term board that was established to promote the conservation and development of the Township’s natural resources, to provide the impetus and take leadership in natural resources planning and to inform the public about local conservation programs and the need for conserving the natural resources of the Township.
-Click here to view/download Citizen Leadership Application to become a member of the Environmental Commission.
+The Stillwater Township Environmental Commission is a nine-member (seven regular; two alternate members) 3-year term board that was established to promote the conservation and development of the Township’s natural resources, to provide the impetus and take leadership in natural resources planning and to inform the public about local conservation programs and the need for conserving the natural resources of the Township.

 The nine-member board meets on a monthly basis (second Monday of each month) at 7pm at the Municipal Building.
 The Commission maintains records of its meetings and activities and provides an annual report to the Township Committee.